East Penn Railroad: Quakertown

-The line operates on the SEPTA-owned Bethlehem Line from Quakertown, Pennsylvania south to interchange with Pennsylvania Northeastern Railroad in Telford, Pennsylvania.
+The Quakertown Line operates on the SEPTA-owned Bethlehem Line from Quakertown, Pennsylvania south, and interchanges with the Pennsylvania Northeastern Railroad in Telford.

-Wilmington & Northern
+Wilmington and Northern Branch

-The line, which is owned and operated by ESPN, runs from interchange with CSX Transportation in Elsmere Junction, Delaware north to interchange with NS in Coatesville, Pennsylvania.
-Also the Octoraro Line connects with the Wilmington & Northern line in Chadds Ford, Pennsylvania.
+The Wilmington and Northern Branch line, which is owned and operated by ESPN, runs from interchange with CSX Transportation in Elsmere, Delaware north, interchanging with NS in Coatesville, Pennsylvania.
+The Octoraro Line connects with the Wilmington and Northern line in Chadds Ford, Pennsylvania.

 York Industrial Track

-The line operated by ESPN consists of trackage from interchange with NS in York, Pennsylvania to Stony Brook, Pennsylvania.
+The line operated by ESPN consists of trackage from interchange with NS in York, Pennsylvania to Stonybrook, Pennsylvania.